 “Aside from the incredibly supportive atmosphere, my work at Regeneris is thought-provoking and varied, and what is uniquely satisfying for me is knowing that everyone shares the same ethos in wanting to make a positive impact through our projects – whether that is at a town or national level.”

 Education: MSc Economics, University College London; and BSc Economics, University of Bath

-Areas of Expertise: Project and Programme Evaluation Studies, Economic Impact Assessment, Business Case Development, and Socio-Economic Analysis.
+Areas of Expertise: Project and Programme Evaluation Studies, Business Case Development and Appraisal, and Economic Impact Assessment

 In his spare time, Michael enjoys badminton, cycling and going to the gym.
 When he is not trying to conquer London’s never-ending list of restaurants, which only continues to grow, he also likes to cook.

 Receive our latest thinking on economic and social impacts on people, places and economies.GET IN TOUCH